isabella232/kendo-react-animation/docs/expand/index.md

 );
 ```

-### Disable collapse animation
+### Disable Collapse Animation

-The Expand allows to disable the hiding animation, which will result in instant element hiding.
-To disable animation, you will need to define the `animateOnCollapse` option to `false`.
+The Expand allows you to disable the hiding animation, which will result in an instant element hiding.
+To disable animation, ste the `animateOnCollapse` option to `false`.

 ```html
   <style>